Digital Scene Switch, 5-button w/IR, White

 Features

-- Low voltage switch for control of four preset scenes and raise/lower control of scenes or loads
+- Low voltage pushbutton switches for control of multiple loads

-- Component of Digital Lighting Management integrated control system
+- Components of Digital Lighting Management integrated control system

-- Plugs to other components using Cat 5e cables with RJ45 connectors eliminating wiring errors
+- Plug to other components using Cat 5e cables with RJ45 connectors eliminating wiring errors

 - Plug n’ Go automatic configuration and Push n’ Learn for personalization